-Ferris has a strong tradition in the health professions, with accredited programs in Nursing, Dental Hygiene, Sonography and Radiography that have upwards of two-year admissions wait lists due to space limitations.
-Recent efforts have reduced the wait time for Ferris' Nursing and Dental Hygiene programs, through the addition of additional cohorts that focus on providing diverse student populations access to enrolling in these programs.
+Ferris has a strong tradition in the health professions, with accredited programs in Nursing, Dental Hygiene, Sonography and Radiography that have upwards of twoyear admissions wait lists due to space limitations.
+Recent efforts have eliminated or reduced the wait time for Ferris' Nursing and Dental Hygiene programs by launching of additional cohorts that focus on providing diverse student populations access to enrolling in these programs.
 Initiatives underway to address critical needs in rural health and substance abuse disorder include, but are not limited to, building on the foundation created by the \$1 million HRSA grant for CMREN.
 Faculty from the Colleges of Health Professions and Pharmacy are developing proposals to ensure sustainability of the three-year implementation grant.
-Advanced practice initiatives in pharmacy are underway including a collaboration with University of Michigan Health-West primary care clinics and a \$200,000 telehealth grant from the Michigan Health Endowment.
+Advanced initiatives in pharmacy are underway including approximately \$1 million in grant funding supporting research into Bio Polymers and Fluorine, as well supporting the Collaboration to Harmonize AntiMicrobial Registry Measures (CHARM).